scottwestover/scottwestover.dev/README.md

 ## Running Locally

-To run the site locally, run the follwoing command from the `hugo-site` folder:
+To run the site locally, run the following command from the `hugo-site` folder:

 ```Bash
 hugo server -D